shanhai998/hyperspectral-pointcloud-fusion/README.md

 | `<PATH_TO_BREF_ANGLE_TABLE>` | Spreadsheet containing target or auxiliary angle information. |
 | `<PATH_TO_POINTCLOUD_PLY>` | Input point-cloud file in PLY format. |

-Do not commit local input paths, raw imagery, point clouds, calibration caches, or generated outputs to a public repository.

 ## Input data

 The workflow expects: